LouisRanjard/matlabHTK/README.md

 * conduct a randomization test to assess significance of the similarity score
 * write a confusion matrix for the first input label file to the second input label file

+### plot_label()
+* plot histogram of activity for a given input label
+* consecutive time windows are considered and the proportion of the total window duration annotated as the input label is plotted
+* output a csv file indicating the proportions of each time window annotated as the input label